Eddix3/Recommender-System/README.md

-# recommender-systems-team-b

-Praxisprojekt "Recommender Systems" TH Lübeck SoSe 2021
+# Praxisprojekt "Recommender Systems" TH Lübeck SoSe 2021

 This project was originally developed as a practical project by four people.
 The recommender system consisted of a collaborative and content-based approach.
 The content-based approach was developed by [Nicklas Hummelsheim](https://github.com/hummelsheim) and [Edward Suer](https://github.com/Eddix3).